sourceduty/High_Python/README.md

 > Alex: "*The high-level model mappings of Python architecture aren't easily or entirely defined.*"

-> "*My development of Python is slow because it's unpaid.*"
+> "*My development of Python modules and libraries is slow because it's unpaid.*"

 #
 ### Related Links